-Canon 200D versus Leica V-LUX 2
+Canon 200D vs Leica V-LUX 2

-The Canon EOS 200D (called Canon SL2 in some regions) and the Leica V-LUX 2 are two digital cameras that were announced, respectively, in June 2017 and September 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Leica V-LUX 2 are two digital cameras that were officially introduced, respectively, in June 2017 and September 2010.
 The 200D is a DSLR, while the V-LUX 2 is a fixed lens compact.
 The cameras are based on an APS-C (200D) and a 1/2.3-inch (V-LUX 2) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 14 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 14 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica V-LUX 2 is notably smaller (13 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the V-LUX 2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the V-LUX 2 has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 200D||122 mm||93 mm||70 mm||453 g||650||n||Jun 2017||549||ebay.com|

 |2.||Leica V-LUX 2||124 mm||80 mm||95 mm||520 g||410||n||Sep 2010||849||ebay.com|